 Where to Stay in Dzukou?

 You can stay in the valley at the rest house.
 Basically they have a big hall, which is called the dorm.
-You can hire blankets etc for INR 100 and help yourself out there.
-Otherwise, there is a solitary hut where you can get a private room for slightly more.
+You can hire blankets & mat etc for INR 200 and help yourself out there.
+Otherwise, there is a solitary hut where you can get a private room for higer rates.

 Can I get food in Dzukou?

-Yes, there is a kitchen and they provide some basic food like tea, rice, maggi, etc.
+Yes, there is a kitchen and they provide some basic food like tea, rice, omlette, noodles, etc. I saw some people cooking pork, not sure they took the food with them or the caretaker provided them.

 What is the right season for Dzukou?